bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

 =============

-This chapter deals with several concepts and features that are integrated into Axon Ivy to leverage user convenience and experience.
+This chapter deals with several concepts and features that are integrated into |axon-ivy| to leverage user convenience and experience.

 .. _data-cache: